Title: Across Time

 “True, wouldn’t want to get invaded by the FBI.”

 The ringing of the house phone never ceased to make him nearly jump out of his skin.
-Sarah picked up the receiver without speaking and listened intently for almost thirty seconds before she hung it up and turned to him.
+Sarah picked up the receiver without speaking and listened intently for almost 30 seconds before she hung it up and turned to him.
 “Joe’s grandson showed up with a couple of detectives from LA.
 They must have flown in.
 How would that impact the Terminator’s ability to track them?”

 “I don’t know,” Kyle said.
 “It depends on whether or not it was able to get access to information at the airport.
 The problem is he’d have probably been able to listen to their conversations fairly easily if he were close enough.”